pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 ## Setting Up Your Study

-When setting up your experiment, precise mapping of gaze on facial landmarks depends on two crucial factors: the proximity between the wearer and the target face, and the viewing angle directed towards the face.
+When setting up your experiment, precise mapping of gaze on facial landmarks depends on two crucial factors: the proximity between the wearer and the target face, and the viewing angle.

 For example, a wearer too far from the target face can result in facial landmarks appearing too small in the scene video.
 At the same time, sub-optimal viewing angles can cause AOIs on facial landmarks to be too small, and/or overlap.
 A wearer that is both close and directly facing the target face is therefore more optimal.